sharetribe/flex-docs/src/docs/operator-guides-concepts/hiring-developer-to-build-your-flex-marketplace/index.md

-However, in this scenario, your concept would need to require only minimal adjustments to the templates, where you keep the user journeys the same and focus only on changing the particulars: listing fields, search filters, small changes to the transaction process, and branding.
+However, in this scenario, your concept would need to require only minimal adjustments to the templates, where you keep the user journeys the same and focus only on changing the particulars: listing fields, search filters, small changes to the transaction processes, and branding.

 More commonly development will take more hours, so an average budget required to launch the first version of your platform tends to be around